How to validate an email address syntax

 ! # $ % & ‘ * + – / = ? ^ _ ` . { | } ~

-Any special characters that are not listed above should be used in the quotes, which are either double quote (“”) or backslash (\).
+Any special characters that are not listed above should be used in the quotes, and need to be preceded by a backslash (\).
 Some examples of using those special characters are:

 • “Abc@def”@example.com